-There are 15 listed buildings in the Parish (source: historicengland.org.uk - British Listed Buildings).
+5.3.
+There are 12 listed buildings in the Parish (source historicengland.org.uk British Listed Buildings).
 Some of the most notable include The Clifden Arms, the Church and the Almshouses, the last two of which are Grade 2-starred.
 Whilst there is no designated Conservation Area, the village includes several areas where the historic development of the village can be seen and the rural character is one of the most highly regarded elements of the village which the residents wish to see preserved.
 (Village Plan).
-An example is the view of the Church approaching it from the public footpath which leads from the South of Clifden Road.
+An example is the view from the approach to the Clifden Arms across the fields towards Ickford.
+(View 1 on the Policies Map).
+The other important view is of the Church approaching it from the public footpath which leads across the fields from Clifden Road (View 2 on the Policies Map).

-Policy CH2
+Policy CH2: Heritage

 - The historic environment of the parish and heritage assets (both designated and undesignated) will be conserved and enhanced.
-All new development should preserve and where possible, enhance the historic character and appearance of the area and applications will explain how the design of proposals have sought to retain or enhance positive features of the area. - Construction materials and finishes should reflect the surrounding area and the character and heritage of the immediate environment.
+All new development should preserve and where possible, enhance the historic character and appearance of the area and applications will explain how the design of proposals have sought to retain or enhance positive features of the area. - Views of particular importance as defined on the map should be preserved and not be obstructed by new development. - Construction materials and finishes should reflect the surrounding area and the character and heritage of the immediate environment.
 Where approved, modern replacement and/or new build materials should visually compliment the immediate environment.